Here’s a quick look at how Honorlock protects student privacy and secures data:

 The online proctoring software doesn’t have access to network communications which means we don’t have access to your local or home network.

 We only monitor the quality of the student’s internet connection.
 This is to ensure its quality and to document the network connection stability during the proctored exam to troubleshoot situations when the test-takers internet connection is unstable.

 Honorlock is hosted in the cloud through Amazon Web Services

-Cloud hosting with AWS provides comprehensive online data security capabilities for Honorlock.
+Cloud hosting with AWS provides comprehensive data security capabilities for Honorlock.
 Stored data is encrypted and secured using industry standards with AES-256 block encryption.

 We don’t have access to the webcam or microphone after the exam

 Once a student completes the online proctored exam, our access to the screen and webcam ends.

 Thanks to our direct LMS integration, Honorlock doesn’t require an extra account or password.